 Step Two: Find A Classic Book That Suits You

 The most fundamental mistake you’ll make in your endeavour to read more classic books is picking one purely because it’s a “classic” that you’ve seen on lots of Buzzfeed lists or Pinterest graphics.
 There are better ways to go about it!

 Take a look at the books you’ve enjoyed in the past, your preferred genres and formats, and try to find classics that are similar to those.
-Maybe the genres have advanced or changed over time, but you’ll be able to find something that feels a little familiar in terms of themes, characters, settings, and so on.
+Maybe the genres have progressed or changed over time, but you’ll be able to find something that feels a little familiar in terms of themes, characters, settings, and so on.